AnomalyLLM/AnomalyLLM/README.md

 ```
 pip install -r requirements.txt
 ```

-## Quick Demos
+### Download Backbone
-1. Download backbone model and place them under `./backbone`
+Please download backbone model and place them under `./backbone`

-2. Tune the model.
-For example, you can evaluate on UCI Message datasets by:
+### Download Data
+Due to the file size limit, we put the data on other sites.
+Please first download the data and put it in `data` folder.
+The data can be download at:  https://file.io/L9ROThL4ahQ7

+### Training & Evaluating
+To train AnomalyLLM, run the following command:
 ```bash
 python pre_training.py -dataset uci
 ```
 ```bash
 python alignment.py -dataset uci
 ```
+You can evaluate on UCI Message datasets by:
 ```bash
 python evaluate.py -dataset uci
 ```